Breaking the Screen Time Cycle: Connect to UnPlug, Peace at Home, Parenting Classes for your Employees

 But before we throw out the iPad or banish the TV, let’s take a deep breath.
 We need to look at this struggle through a different lens—one that isn’t about control and guilt, but about connection and biology.

-It’s Not Just “Bad Behavior,” It’s a Transition Struggle
+It’s Not Just “Bad Behavior” but a Transition Struggle

 First, let’s remember our core truth: Your child is good on the inside.
-Even when they are screaming for “one more episode,” they are not a bad kid, and they aren’t trying to manipulate you.
+Even when they scream for “one more episode,” they aren’t bad kids or trying to manipulate you.
 They’re a good kid having a really hard time.

 Screens provide a massive hit of dopamine.
 They are stimulating, rewarding, and frankly, easier than the real world.
-When we ask a child to turn off a screen, we are asking them to move from a high-dopamine world where they feel competent and entertained, back to the “real world,” which might feel boring, loud, or demanding.
+Research published in Frontiers in Psychology confirms that children’s brains show stronger and more sustained dopamine responses to screen-based rewards than to most real-world activities, making it neurologically harder to simply “just turn it off.”
+When we ask a child to turn off a screen, we are asking them to move from a high-dopamine world, where they feel competent and entertained, back to the “real world,” which might feel boring, loud, or demanding.

 So, how do we break the cycle of fighting, banning, and then caving?
 We prioritize the relationship.